sean-o-reilly/sean-o-reilly/README.md

   - Data Structures and STL in C++ 💻

 **My current goals are:**
-  - Reading up on Concurrency, and Systems 🧪
+  - Reading up on Concurrency and Systems 🧪
-  - Getting my GPA up from 3.87 to 3.9+ 📚
   - Learning CUDA for GPU Programming and Deep Learning ⏩